90-day roadmap: Growing AI visibility through AI search

 The end of the 90 days is merely the beginning of your journey into AI search.
 The next frontier is multimodal content.

 • Action: Ensure all images, charts, and videos have descriptive alt text and captions that are rich in context and align with your target entities.
 AI Overviews and other generative results are increasingly featuring non-text assets.
-Optimizing your media for context (not just keywords) is key to long-term AI visibility.
+Optimizing your media for context is key to long-term AI visibility.

 FAQ